Spokane River: Description

 The Spokane River drains the northern part of Lake Coeur d'Alene in the Idaho Panhandle, emptying into the Columbia River at Franklin D. Roosevelt Lake, approximately 110 mi downstream.

-From Lake Coeur d'Alene, the Spokane River traverses the Rathdrum Prairie until reaching Post Falls, Idaho where it passes over a dam, and a natural 40-foot waterfall.
+From Lake Coeur d'Alene, the Spokane River traverses the Rathdrum Prairie until reaching Post Falls, Idaho where it passes over a Post Falls Dam, and a natural 40-foot waterfall.
 Continuing westward it passes over 6 more dams, three of which (Upriver Dam, Upper Falls Dam, Monroe Street Dam) are located in the city of Spokane.
 In Spokane, it flows over the Spokane Falls, which are located in the heart of Downtown Spokane, approximately one third of the way down the river's length.
 About a mile later, the river receives Latah Creek from the southeast.
 Soon afterwards, it is met from the northeast by the Little Spokane River, on the western edge of the city of Spokane.
 It flows in a zigzag course along the southern edge of the Selkirk Mountains, forming the southern boundary of the Spokane Indian Reservation, where it is impounded by the Long Lake Dam to form Long Lake, a 15 mi reservoir.
 It joins Franklin D. Roosevelt Lake on the Columbia from the east at Miles.
 The site of historic Fort Spokane is located at the confluence of the Spokane and Columbia rivers.

 The Spokane River's entire drainage basin is about 6240 sqmi large, of which 3840 sqmi are above Post Falls Dam at the outlet of Coeur d'Alene Lake.
 Its mean annual discharge is 7946 cuft/s.

 Human use

-Until the 18th century, the Coeur d'Alene (Schḭtsu'umsh) and Spokane Native Americans (along with other Salish peoples) used to live and travel along the banks of the Spokane River.
+Until the 18th century, the Coeur d'Alene (Schḭtsu'umsh) and Spokane Native Americans (along with other Interior Salish peoples) used to live and travel along the banks of the Spokane River.

 In 1807, David Thompson was the first European to cross the Rocky Mountains and explore the area.

 Today, the Spokane metropolitan area (population 573,493) is the largest human settlement on the banks of the Spokane River.
 The metropolitan area of Coeur d'Alene (pop.
 170,628) is immediately to the east and upstream of the Spokane metropolitan area.
 The Spokane River and Lake Coeur d'Alene are the primary sources of recharge for the Spokane Valley–Rathdrum Prairie Aquifer, which is the primary source of drinking water for each of these settlements.